 The Department of Agriculture and Food, Western Australia is working with the Western Australian horticulture industry to undertake surveillance and respond to the detection of tomato potato psyllid.
-A Quarantine Area is in effect for the Perth metropolitan area and surrounds to help minimise the spread of TPP in Western Australia.
+A Quarantine Area is in effect for parts of WA to help minimise the spread of TPP.

-Tomato potato psyllid is a notifiable plant pest in NSW.
+Tomato potato psyllid (Bactericera cockerelli) is a notifiable plant pest in NSW.

 All notifiable plant pests and diseases must be reported within 1 working day.
 You can report notifiable plant pests and diseases by one of the following methods:

 A full list of notifiable plant pests and diseases can be found in Schedule 2 of the NSW Biosecurity Act 2015.